 Responding – or not responding – to a positive review means seizing – or missing – an opportunity.
 Your customer has enjoyed your service and you could take note from many Public Relations “best practices,” and use the positive review to bolster your agenda – if you know how to spin it.

-Here’s a set of great tips on how to respond to positive reviews:
+Watch our video or scroll down for a set of great tips on how to respond to positive reviews:

 1. Say thank you.